 The reinsurance treaty with EIO continues.
-The profit commission receivable for the year based on the sharing of the net underwriting result was £2,488,875 (2019: £2,141,141) with the key driver being favourable claims performance in both years.
+The profit commission receivable for the year based on the sharing of the net underwriting result was £1,864,338 (2020: £2,488,875) with the key driver being claims performance.
+Although slightly decreased performance in 2021, performances in both years were favourable to expectations.